Totchinuko/apiconan.totchinuko.fr/patches/admin.0.7.x.md

     - New Nodes in Redux Tools: `Has Perk Category`
     - New Nodes in operations: `Bit Flag Add`, `Bit Flag Remove`, `Bit Flag Toggle`, `Has Bit Flag`
-    - Added a duplicate button to make new copies of a script with a different ID
+    - Added a duplicate button to make new copies of a script with a different ID `0.7.3`
+- Scripting:
+    - New Node: `Has Completed Quest Objective`
+    - Added a category system: Add the category name in your script name by using a pipe as separator (Example: Category|My Script Name).
+Also increased max script name length from 32 to 128.
+    - Using a URL in the text of a `Send Dialogue` node allow you to display an image
 ## Changes
 `0.7.0`
 - Reworked the price definition widget for trading